Failed Low-e coating removal? - Residential

 This might be the wrong site to ask this but here goes.

-I have a couple of failed double pain windows in my house.
-The seals failed and the low-e coating has oxidized so that the inside layer of the window is no longer transparent (it looks gold, not fogged).
+I have a couple of failed double pane windows in my house.
+The seals have given way, and the low-e coating has oxidized to the point where the inside layer of the window is no longer transparent (it appears gold, not fogged).
 I want to pull the insulated glass units out and reseal them.

-Can the oxidized low-e coating be removed to restore the window to a nice clean piece of glass, or is the oxidized layer permanent?
+Can the oxidized low-e coating be removed to restore the window to a clean, clear piece of glass, or is the oxidized layer permanent?

 Thanks for any insight.